humanesimperium/autodocx/Roadmap.md

 2. Providing generel information about the project in the repository.

 ## Docx to XML
-1. Create a template for converting .docx
+1. Finalize a template for converting .docx
-2. Generalize template via built-in Styles as meta-formatting.
+2. Generalize template via built-in Styles as meta-formatting as much as possible.

-## XML to real XML
+## Try not to cry
-1. Optimize process of auto-formatting the XML
-2. Work towards well-formed criteria.
+### cry a lot

 ## XML to PDF/... via PrintCSS
 1. Write PrintCSS for converting XML to Print-PDF